Yashvardhan0502/Ecommerce-website-snickers-/README.md

 # Ecommerce-website-snickers-
-Ecommerce website made using html, css, jabascript only.
+Ecommerce website made using html, css, javascript only.